 Guidance, available separately, has been published by Bellevue in relation to these requirements, covering disqualification from working in childcare.
-Elmhurst School will a) inform relevant staff and volunteers about the legislation, b) gather sufficient and disqualified, and c) keep a record on the Single Central Register, including the date disqualification checks were completed.
+Elmhurst School will a) inform relevant staff and volunteers about the legislation, b) gather sufficient and accurate information about whether any member of staff in a relevant childcare setting is disqualified, and c) keep a record on the Single Central Register, including the date disqualification checks were completed.
 If a person is found to be disqualified, he or she will not be able to continue working in a role covered by the regulations.
 If appropriate, Elmhurst School will consider a transfer to other duties.
 Elmhurst School will inform Ofsted (and copy to ISI) if satisfied that a person working in a relevant setting falls within one of the disqualification criteria.